Zeitschrift für anorganische und allgemeine Chemie

 The Zeitschrift für anorganische und allgemeine Chemie (Journal of Inorganic and General Chemistry) is a semimonthly peer-reviewed scientific journal covering inorganic chemistry, published by Wiley-VCH.
 The editors-in-chief are Thomas F. Fässler, Christian Limberg, Guodong Qian, and David Scheschkewitz.
 Originally the journal was published in German, but nowadays it is completely in English.

 Abstracting and indexing

-The journal is abstracted and indexed in the following databases:
+The journal is abstracted and indexed in:

-According to the Journal Citation Reports, the journal has a 2021 impact factor of 1.414, ranking it 40th out of 46 journals in the category "Chemistry, Inorganic & Nuclear".
+According to the Journal Citation Reports, the journal has a 2022 impact factor of 1.4.

+History

+In 1892, Gerhard Krüss (Ludwig Maximilian University of Munich), established the journal under the name Zeitschrift für Anorganische Chemie.
+Krüss died three years later, and was succeeded by Richard Lorenz and Walther Nernst.
+In 1907, the journal obtained its current name.